Menu Close

 Emotional Habits and Addiction

 Addiction is a word we tend to associate with dependence on drugs or alcohol.
-It can also be associated with eating, gambling or even sex.
-However, not many people realize that there is another type of addiction that is more internalized — Emotional Addiction.
+It can also be associated with eating, gambling, or even sex.
+However, not many people realize that there is another type of addiction that is more internalized—Emotional Addiction.
 Many of us were taught to accept the ebb and flow of our emotions.
-But sometimes emotions can present dangerous realities to the people who feel them.
+But sometimes, emotions can present dangerous realities to those who feel them.
+Our emotional habits and addiction can be closely intertwined and lead to adverse consequences for our physical and mental health and social and professional relationships.

 Emotions are extremely powerful.
-When properly managed and integrated with cognitive functions like logic and reason, your emotions expand your capacity for productivity, self-care and healthy relationships.
+When properly managed and integrated with cognitive functions like logic and reason, your emotions expand your capacity for productivity, self-care, and healthy relationships.
 Because emotions evolved as primitive instincts, they can bypass logic and reasonable considerations, often leading us to disregard consequences.
-When someone has an emotional addiction, this is exactly what they experience.
+When someone has an emotional addiction, this is precisely what they experience.

-Those who develop an emotional addiction become hooked to feeling a familiar way or responding to their powerful, innate emotions.
+Those who develop an emotional addiction become hooked on feeling a familiar way or responding to their powerful, innate emotions.
 The brain gives off chemical reactions in response to certain emotions, similar to those experienced while taking part in other addictive behaviors or substances.
-People with emotional addiction can become dependent on a certain emotion for comfort, relief, distraction or escape.
-The emotion grows into an obsession, a compulsion and an addiction.
+People with emotional addiction can become dependent on a particular emotion for:

 Those who develop an emotional addiction might feel as if they live at the mercy of their feelings.
 Every circumstance is filtered through their default emotion and forms their worldview.